Well behaved dogs are welcome and should be under the control of their owners at all times. We also provide water bowls (and water!).

 If we are extremely busy we may need to introduce a ‘one out, one in’ policy and you may have to queue for longer, we hope that you will accordingly appreciate why this is.

-This year we are offering advanced tickets, which will offer guaranteed priority entry in a fast track queue.
-Advance tickets are available here.
+Advance tickets are available offering guaranteed priority entry in a fast track queue.

 Our staff have the same legal rights and obligations as pub licensees and can refuse admittance.
 For security reasons a bag check may be required.
-We also require proof of age for those under 25.
-Anyone who is behaving in a way which is likely to cause a danger to others will be removed from the site.
+We require proof of age for those under 25.
+Anyone who is behaving in a way which is likely to cause a danger to others will be told to leave the event.

-Children are allowed in free until 6pm, if accompanied by an adult.
+Children under 18 are allowed in free until 6pm, if accompanied by an adult.
 Children must be accompanied at all times by a family member over 18 years old.
 For safety reasons we request that all children leave the site by 8pm, or shortly after.
-Baby changing facilities are in the disabled toilet.
+Basic baby changing facilities are in the accessible toilet facility.

 Pricing and Payment